 "I'm now more productive, respond to emails faster, and even have the time to read cold outreach."

 As a marketing professional, Megan recognizes that there are often valuable connections to be made from the cold emails that land in her inbox.

 Previously, she didn't have the time or mental space to reply to those sales emails, but now they can get through to her.

 How does she describe the process for senders to reach her?
 “It’s like Disneyland’s Fastpass… for email.”

 Plus, when senders reach her, they learn a very important detail about Megan that might be used to start an authentic conversation: She absolutely loves animals.
 “I’d rather be around animals than people,” she admits.
 Every sender who pays to reach Megan is supporting her chosen nonprofit: The Nature Conservancy.

 There are a wealth of technologies that Megan uses to drive growth for Thoughtspot.
-Gated is the first designed to protect her attention, to make more space for this extraordinary marketer to do great things.
+Gated is the productivity hack she uses to protect her attention, to make more space for this extraordinary marketer to do great things.
 Plain and simple, she says: ”Gated saved my inbox.”